-The intra-bunch energy spread after the injector is about $\sigma{inj} = 15 \text{ keV}$.
+The intra-bunch energy spread after the injector is about $\sigma{\rm inj}=15\,{\rm keV}$ .
 It is desirable for the bunch-to-bunch energy fluctuation (bunch centroid energy) at the end of the injector to be below the intra-beam energy spread so that the total energy spread of the beam is dominated by the intra-bunch energy spread.
 The gun laser timing jitter, the buncher cavity as well as the 12 superconducting injector cavities each contribute to a bunch-to-bunch energy variation in the injector.
 We have to distinguish between uncorrelated and correlated (from cavity to cavity) errors.
 For the ERL injector cavities, small fluctuations in the 100 mA beam loading will be the dominating source of field perturbation, which will cause correlated field errors.
-Accordingly, we shall assume here correlated field errors in the injector SRF cavities increases the total energy spread at the end of injector by no more than 20%, i.e. to a total of 18 keV rms.
+Accordingly, we shall assume here correlated field errors in the injector cavities.
+We will require that the bunch-to-bunch energy fluctuation caused by the injector SRF cavities increases the total energy spread at the end of injector by no more than 20%, i.e. to a total of 18 keV rms.
 Accordingly, the maximum allowable bunch-to-bunch centroid energy gain fluctuation is 10 keV, assuming no correlation between the intra-bunch energy spread and the bunch-to-bunch gain fluctuation.
 We will allow for 5 keV energy spread contribution from each phase errors and amplitude errors in the 12 injector cavities.
-This simple estimate results in a requirement for the relative amplitude stability of $\sigma_A/A = 5 \text{ keV}/15 \text{ MeV} = 3.3 \times 10^{-4}$.
-Assuming acceleration with a phase within 5 deg of on-crest then gives a requirement for the phase stability of $\sigma_p = 0.2^{\circ}$.
+This simple estimate results in a requirement for the relative amplitude stability of $\sigma_A/A = 5 \,\mathrm{keV}/15 \,\mathrm{MeV} = 3.3 \times 10^{-4}$ .
+Assuming acceleration with a phase within 5 deg of on-crest then gives a requirement for the phase stability of $\sigma_p = 0.2^\circ$ .